evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 ## Task #4 - create User-Assigned Managed Identity

-We need to create managed identity for our `api-b` application.
+In order for code from  `KeyVaultTestController` to work, we need to create managed identity for our `api-b` application.
 Based on our [naming convention](../../naming-conventions.md), we call it `iac-ws2-api-b-mi`.

 Create an identity on Azure and store the client ID and resource ID of the identity as environment variables: